 The proof of address requirement is where foreigners and non-residents in the UK who have just arrived in the country experience difficulties.
 However, with the recent surge of digital app-based banks launching in the UK, there is more choice than before for you to open a bank account to make your life in the UK easier.

 According to a recent study by the Finder.com, 14 million Britons have already opened accounts in digital banks, and another 6 million are thinking of opening an online bank account by the end of the year.
 Convenience, better terms of service and the ability to track spending in real time are the three main reasons that British users enjoy the ‘disrupters’ online banks.

 If you want to open a bank-like UK account without proof of address, Wise, Monese, Revolut and Monzo are a few online services that will set up a UK account without residency.
 All offer UK account numbers and sort codes and debits cards you can use in retailers or pay for items online.
 Each service has different rules, so read the detail section for each provider to make sure you find the best service for your needs.

 Note that even though you don’t have to submit proof of address, you’ll still need to supply a UK address – this is also where your debit card will be delivered.

-How do you get proof of residence in the UK?
+How do you get proof of residence in the UK as an expat?

 Banks and other financial institutions will require proof of name in the form of a current signed passport, original birth certificate, EEA member state identity card, current UK or EEA driving licence, registration card for self-employed individuals, Resident Permit issued by the Home office to EEA nationals, National Identity card or Firearms certificate.